brennier/hagemu/README.md

   - [x] Change audio from uint16_t to float
   - [x] Change video from RGBA5551 to RGBA8888
   - [x] Double buffer the video output
-  - [ ] Synchronize the APU along with the CPU and PPU
+  - [x] Synchronize the APU along with the CPU and PPU
-  - [ ] Separate cart.c and joypad.c from mmu.c
+  - [x] Separate cart.c and joypad.c from mmu.c
+  - [x] Remove the union type punning of the CPU registers
+  - [x] Add dynamic audio resampling
+  - [x] Using box averaging to downsample the audio
+  - [x] Add a high-pass filter and a low-pass filter to the APU
   - [ ] Use CMake instead of make
   - [ ] Organize all state into a gameboy struct
   - [ ] Support save/load states
   - [ ] Rewrite the CPU so that it can tick 1 m-cycle per call
   - [ ] Rewrite the PPU using a pixel pusher renderer
-  - [ ] Remove the union type punning of the CPU registers
 </details>

 <details>